-Recent changes in the Family Educational Rights and Privacy Act allow parents and/or guardians of students under the age of 21 to be notified of violations of law, or of University policy, governing the use or possession of alcohol or a controlled substance.
+The Family Educational Rights and Privacy Act allows parents and/or guardians of students under the age of 21 to be notified of violations of law, or of University policy, governing the use or possession of alcohol or a controlled substance.
 The University may inform a parent or guardian in the case of multiple alcohol/drug violations.
 A single serious infraction may also result in notification.

 Castleton University’s primary goal when responding to incidents of a potential overdose of alcohol or other drugs is to address the presenting medical needs of the victim.
 A person should not be deterred from reporting an incident due to anticipated violations of University policies.
 The Dean of Students or designee will consider all circumstances involved with an incident, conduct an educational meeting, and then may at his/her discretion, choose not to pursue potential violations through the student conduct system.

 Drugs other than those prescribed by a licensed physician for legitimate medical purposes may not be manufactured, distributed, dispensed, possessed, used, stored, sold or solicited on University property or at any University function or activity controlled or sponsored by the University.